JesseDarr/dARM/README.md

 <img src="https://github.com/JesseDarr/dARM/blob/main/pictures/rs485_can_hat.jpg" width="800">

 ## Power
+Power is provided by a `1200W 48V switching power supply`.
+While this voltage exceeds the motors’ nominal ratings, each motor typically draws only 2–3 amps and operates intermittently rather than under continuous load.

 ### Power Box
-Power is provided by a `1200W 48V switching power supply`.
-This along with a `power monitor` and `power switch` are packaged up inside our `power box`.
+The `switching power supply` along with a `power monitor` and `power switch` are packaged up inside our `power box`.
 AC power goes in one side and DC power comes out the other.

 <img src="https://github.com/JesseDarr/dARM/blob/main/pictures/power_box.jpg" width="500">